Brandonkhumalo/my-school-hub/BACKEND_API_DOCUMENTATION.md

-# Backend API Documentation for Student Portal
+# Backend API Documentation for School Management System

 ## Overview
-This document outlines all the expected API endpoints and response formats for the Student Portal system.
+This document outlines all the expected API endpoints and response formats for the School Management System.
 All endpoints should be accessible at `http://localhost:8000/api` and will be proxied through the frontend.

 ## Authentication
-All student endpoints require JWT Bearer token authentication.
+All student and parent endpoints require JWT Bearer token authentication.
 - Token should be sent in the `Authorization` header: `Bearer <token>`
 - Token is stored in localStorage after login